GabrielBalzer/tedsquest_documentation/srs.md

 There shall be a dark mode and a light mode, chosen by the user.
 Initially the light mode is turned on.
+This requirement is outdated for the actual scope.

 ### 3.9.2 Hardware Interfaces

 The application is mostly hardware indepenent.
-At the time for the first release, there shall be no support for smartphones of the company Apple.
+At the time of the first official release, the application is available for both operating systems, Windows and Mac OS.
+In a further release, the application shall be available for Android-based smartphones.

 ### 3.9.3 Software Interfaces

-(n/a)
+There are no software interfaces implemented since all connections go to and come from the Unity Framework.

 ### 3.9.4 Communications Interfaces

-(n/a)
+Refer to above 3.9.3.

 ## 3.10 Licensing Requirements